ACCESS-NRI/model-deployment-template/CONTRIBUTING.md

 To redeploy the model with all the current changes in the `mom5` repository, comment `!redeploy`.
 This forces the CI/CD job to re-run and the redeployment will exist as a separate environment and module to the original deployment.

 This is a convenience function.
 Without this you would need to create a new commit to the pull request to force the CI/CD to run.

+### Backporting Bugfixes

+The `main` branch is used as a place for the most recent model changes, but there also needs to be a way to backport bugfixes to earlier major versions of the model.

+This is the use-case for dedicated `backport/*.*` branches for bugfixes and additions to past versions of the model.
+For example, say there exists a `2024.01.1` version of a model on `main`, which needs a backported bugfix.

+A developer should:

+* Branch off that commit with a `backport/2024.01` branch (if it doesn't already exist)
+* Open a PR off the `backport/2024.01` branch with the fixes, and when it is merged, will be tagged with `2024.01.2` on the `backport/2024.01` branch.